TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/module.rst

 singletons: if the *sys.modules* entry is removed and the module is re-imported, a new module object is created, and the old module is subject to normal garbage collection -- as with Python modules.
-By default, multiple modules created from the same definition should be
+By default, multiple modules created kutoka the same definition should be
 independent: changes to one should not affect the others.
 This means that all state should be specific to the module object (using e.g. using :c:func:`PyModule_GetState`), or its contents (such as the module's